HEADFIRST COUNSELING THERAPISTS

 Jake currently works as a kindergarten teacher at The Lamplighter School in Dallas, where he has developed a deep understanding of early childhood development and the importance of trust, respect, and connection when working with young clients.
 His calm presence, relational style, and background in education allow him to meet children where they are and support them in a safe, nurturing environment.

-Jake will be completing his internship at HeadFirst Counseling under the supervision of Laura Orr, M.A., a Licensed Marriage and Family Therapist- Supervisor (LMFT-S), Registered Play Therapist (RPT), Certified in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and trained in Eye Movement Desensitization and Reprocessing (EMDR).
-Laura specializes in trauma, family therapy, play therapy, adolescent and teen therapy, and parenting support.
+Jake will be completing his internship at HeadFirst Counseling under the supervision of Laura McLaughlin, M.Ed., LPC-S, RPT-S, a Licensed Professional Counselor-Supervisor (LPC-S), Registered Play Therapist-Supervisor (RPT-S), and trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
+Laura specializes in trauma, play therapy, adolescent and teen therapy, and parenting support.

 Jake will also be under the supervision of his graduate faculty supervisor, Dr. Michael Maxwell, a Licensed Professional Counselor-Supervisor (LPC-S), with extensive experience in psychotherapy, counseling education, and working with diverse populations across the lifespan.
 Jake is excited to begin working with children and families at Head First, offering compassionate care while integrating evidence-based practices under close supervision.